ijzer/cwbot-ndy/doc/readme.txt

 Modules (default options in parentheses):

+cwbot.general.AboutModule - Shows an about message with the current version
+    and a link to the cwbot sourceforge page.
+Under the terms of the cwbot license, you are allowed to use cwbot however you want.
+However, I ask that you include this module in some fashion, so other users can learn about cwbot.

 cwbot.general.AnnouncementModule - A module that announces system events in
 	chat.
 For example, it can announce when the bot logs off for rollover,